 Certified athletic trainers are health care professionals specially trained in the prevention, education, recognition, evaluation, treatment, and rehabilitation of musculoskeletal and other bodily injuries common in athletics.
 The athletic trainer is on campus daily and is present at most home competitions, including both Middle Learning and Upper Learning, and also provides traveling medical coverage with varsity basketball, and varsity soccer when possible.
 The athletic trainer conducts all ImPACT (concussion) neurocognitive baseline testing, and also manages pre-participation medical requirements.

 The main sports medicine facility is the athletic training room located in the gymnasium.
-This is the location of Katie's office and is also the main treatment area and houses several treatment modalities such as ultrasound, muscle stim, cold laser, moist heat, cryotherapies, and hyrdrotherapy/whirlpool.
+This is the location of Hannah's office and is also the main treatment area and houses several treatment modalities such as ultrasound, muscle stim, cold laser, moist heat, cryotherapies, and hyrdrotherapy/whirlpool.
 There are also customized treatment and taping tables, and a wide variety of rehabilitation equipment.
 In addition to this facility, there are satellite athletic training rooms at both the Defoors Ferry Road athletics complex, and the Warren Road softball/baseball facility.

 Jeffrey Webb, MD (Emory Sports Medicine)